parnaljoshi/gsh-zebrafish-hackathon/README.md

 ## Getting Started

-You can get started using either the **provided Docker container** or by setting up the environment manually.
+You can get started using either the **provided Docker container** or by **setting up the environment manually**.
 To run the provided Docker container, download the data from Box https://iastate.app.box.com/s/rw07ev9hvlcc4f63e5361jrpmq7e4fne, and make sure the following directory structure exists:

 ```
 .                                # Working directory